You go to view a property and you read in the sales brochure that the Amsterdam bidding system is used. What does this mean and how does it work?

 - purchase price including buyer costs

-- possible reservation of structural inspection
+- possible reserve of finance

 - desired delivery date